protochron/wascc-codec/README.md

 # waSCC Codec

-The _WebAssembly Secure Capabilities Connector_ (waSCC) codec library contains a set of types, protobuf messages, and other primitives that are common to the host runtime, capability providers, and actor modules that are created for use with the [wascc](https://wasc.dev) host runtime, which is in turn built on top of [WebAssembly Procedure Call (waPC)](https://github.com/wapc) primitives.
+The _WebAssembly Secure Capabilities Connector_ (waSCC) codec library contains a set of types and other primitives that are common to the host runtime, capability providers, and actor modules that are created for use with the [wascc](https://wasc.dev) host runtime, which is in turn built on top of [WebAssembly Procedure Call (waPC)](https://github.com/wapc) primitives.

+These types are serializable and de-serializable into a binary format using _[message pack](https://msgpack.org)_.
+This format consumes a bit more space on the wire than protocol buffers, but imposes less boilerplate burden on developers and produces significantly less latency during serialization/de-serialization.

 This crate includes definitions for a standard set of operations supported by the default capability providers: